mmoran0032/dissertation/NEEDED_FIGURES.rst

 Location of steerers?
 I think I can group this in with the 5U schematic

+Rethink how to show the quads in two figures

 ..
 Completed 2018-08-21 (really shitty, but that's fine)

 ..
 Beam divergence from quadrupole